|

 Sarasota Herald-Tribune

-Carmen.”
+ideal Carmen.”
 When I read that, I wondered what on earth that could mean or could this have been just plain old publicity hype?
-After seeing Livengood’s performance, I agree that
+After seeing Livengood’s performance, I

 West Side Leader, Ohio

-vitality, and she wraps her voice around phrases with insinuating intelligence.
-Livengood’s Carmen is sexually addicted and manipulative, but also aware of the fate that
+throbbing vitality, and she wraps her voice around phrases with insinuating intelligence.
+Livengood’s Carmen is sexually addicted and manipulative, but also aware of the

 The Plain Dealer, Ohio